-Guidelines for submitting assignments: Weekly homework assignments are due by Monday at the start of class (11:00), submitted as a single packet.
-Cultural portfolio entries and oral presentations are due to be submitted to the designated D2L dropbox by 11:59 pm on the due date.
-Each assignment must be submitted to the correct dropbox on D2L to receive credit and feedback.
+Guidelines for submitting assignments: Weekly homework assignments are due by Monday at the start of class (10:00), submitted as a single packet.
+Oral presentations are due to be uploaded to D2L by the deadline listed in the chart above.

-Timed assessments during remote delivery: Tests will be available on D2L at the beginning of class on the date listed in the chart above and will be due at the end of class.
-Quizzes will be available 30 minutes after the start of class on the date listed in the chart above and will be due at the end of class.
-Tests will consist of multiple-choice questions and written sections (to be uploaded within the D2L quiz or emailed to instructor).
-Quizzes will consist of multiple-choice questions.
+Timed assessments during remote delivery: Quizzes will be available at the start of class (i.e., at 10:00 am) on the date listed in the chart above, and will be due 30 minutes later (i.e., at 10:30 am).
+Quizzes will consist of short-answer questions.
 If you experience an issue that affects your ability to complete the assessment, which can include (but is not limited to) issues with technology, caregiving responsibilities, or distractions within your test-taking environment, you will need to contact your instructor as soon as possible to arrange an alternate or (in the case of technical issues) extended time to write the assessment.